 - Preterm premature rupture of the membranes — when the fluid-filled membrane that surrounds and cushions the baby during pregnancy (amniotic sac) leaks or breaks before week 37 of pregnancy

 After receiving a cervical cerclage, contact your health care provider immediately if you have leakage of fluid from your vagina, a sign of preterm premature rupture of membranes.
-Your health care provider might recommend removing the cervical cerclage early if you have preterm premature rupture of membranes and a uterine infection, depending on your stage of pregnancy.
+Your health care provider will recommend removing the cervical cerclage early if you have preterm premature rupture of membranes or if you have symptoms that suggest a uterine infection.

 How you prepare

 Before cervical cerclage, your health care provider will do an ultrasound to check your baby's vital signs and rule out any major birth defects.
 Your health care provider might take a swab of your cervical secretions or do amniocentesis — a procedure in which a sample of amniotic fluid is removed from the uterus — to check for infection.
-If you have an infection that requires antibiotics, you'll complete treatment before the cerclage is done — if possible.
+If you have an infection, a cerclage won't be placed.

 Ideally, a history-indicated cervical cerclage is done between weeks 12 and 14 of pregnancy.
-However, cervical cerclage can be done up until week 24 of pregnancy if a pelvic exam or ultrasound shows that your cervix is beginning to open.
+However, cervical cerclage can be done up until week 23 of pregnancy if a pelvic exam or ultrasound shows that your cervix is beginning to open.
 Cervical cerclage is typically avoided after week 24 of pregnancy due to the risk of rupturing the amniotic sac and triggering premature birth.
-In some cases, cervical cerclage can be done before pregnancy.

 What you can expect